Bricktech2000/Notes/notes/stock market.md

 trading on the [[stock market]] is done through a _broker_ who executes the trade on behalf of the investor

-> "time in the market beats timing the market"
+_time in the market beats timing the market_

 ## Strategies